Quicksee Free logo

 An on-site evaluation allows your team to assess refraction accuracy, workflow fit, and usability in your own care environment, with your patient population and staffing model.

-QuickSee Free and Free Pro support refraction decision-making.
-Clinical decisions remain the responsibility of the licensed provider.
+QuickSee Free enables clinicians to perform refraction using objective measurements.
+Clinical judgment and comprehensive eye examinations remain the responsibility of the licensed provider.

 Please note: Our Privacy policy and Terms of service were updated on September 30, 2025